 Importing products from your non-EEA or NI entity entitles the importer to fulfil all compliance obligations incumbent on importers.
 In addition to non-EEA or NI manufacturers and formulators, this option allows distributors to achieve compliance for their products.

-An EEA or NI-based entity acting as a sales agency for your products can also register substances contained within those products.
+An EEA or NI-based entity acting as a distributor responsible for import (PDF) can also register substances contained within those products.
 This could be described as a hybrid between the OR and importer scenarios.

 Achieving and maintaining compliance

 Compliance actions will be required once the actor has been determined.
 The enacting terms of the regulation specify what must be done to achieve compliance for your product.

 - Send notifications or report information to ECHA;